microsoft/TypeScript-wiki/Performance.md

     + [Taking a TSServer Log](#taking-a-tsserver-log)
       - [Collecting a TSServer Log in Visual Studio Code](#collecting-a-tsserver-log-in-visual-studio-code)

-# Avoiding Anti-Patterns
+# Writing Easy-to-Compile Code

-## Using Interfaces Over Intersections
+## Preferring Interfaces Over Intersections

 Much of the time, a simple type alias to an object type acts very similarly to an interface.